-Confidentiality is an issue that needs to be understood by all those working with children, particularly in the context of safeguarding children and child protection.
-This is a complex area and involves consideration of a number of pieces of legislation.
+Confidentiality is an issue that needs to be understood by all those working with children, particularly in the context A6: SAFEGUARDING (also applies to leternational Study Gentre) ea and involves consideration of a number of pieces of legislation.

 You can never guarantee confidentiality to a child as some kinds of information may need to be shared with others.
 A suggested form of words that may help when talking to children is as follows: "I will keep our conversation confidential and agree with you what information I can share, unless you tell me something that will affect your personal safety or that is illegal, but I will tell you if I am going to pass information on and who to."